Introduction

 Pre-team Formation

 This involves defining the mission, roles, and hiring plan.
-It ensures that the team’s structure aligns with the organization’s objectives and that the team has clear directions from the get-go.
+It ensures that the team’s structure aligns with the organization’s objectives and has clear directions.

 Recruitment and Onboarding